vACDM/docs/docs/controller-guide/usevacdm.md

 Before you set yourself to master be sure to set your runway configuration in Euroscope correctly!

 :::
 In order to be able to edit times in the plugin list, the ATC has to insert ```.vacdm master``` inside the Euroscope console.
-The default setting is aways read only.
+The default setting is always read only.